About the S.C. Sea Grant Consortium

 What We Do

-Our purpose is to generate and provide science-based information on issues and opportunities to improve the social and economic well-being of our coastal residents while ensuring the optimal use and conservation of our marine and coastal natural resources.
+Our purpose is to generate and provide science-based information on issues and opportunities to improve the social and economic well-being of coastal residents while ensuring the optimal use and conservation of marine and coastal natural resources.

 The S.C.
 Sea Grant Consortium operates on a core set of values that are essential for successful performance.